 • MAG3 scan – for babies who also have antenatal hydronephrosis, this shows how much blood is going into and of their kidneys, and whether they are passing urine normally.
 As in the DMSA test, a chemical that gives out a small amount of radiation is injected into a blood vessel, and a special camera takes pictures.

-• Cystourethrogram or MCUG (sometimes called a VCUG) – usually for babies and children who are suspected of having vesicoureteral reflux (VUR).
+• Micturating cystourethrogram(MCUG) (sometimes called a VCUG) – usually for babies and children who are suspected of having vesicoureteral reflux (VUR).
 In this condition, some urine refluxes (goes back up) the wrong way up the ureters, towards, and sometimes into, the kidneys.
-This test can check how your baby is passing urine.
-A special X-ray machine takes a series of images of the bladder while your baby is passing urine.
+A special X-ray machine takes a series of images of the bladder while your baby is passing urine to check for any reflux.

 Bilateral renal dysplasia: complications and treatment at birth